plaurion1989/reading-notes/mark-down.md

 1. i typed '1.' again
 1. did it again... but my list is still sequential.

-## Links
-#### Images
+## Images
-Create an image link by starting with '!', then wrapping the description in brackets '[ ]', and then wrapping the link in parentheses '()'.  an example of the entire markdown line for an image would look like this
+Create an image link by starting with '!', then wrapping the description in brackets '[ ]', and then wrapping the link in parentheses '()'.  an example of the entire markdown line for an image would look like this:
 >
 *!*
 *[See my Picture]*
 *(picture.jpeg)*

+## Links
+You can create an inline link by wrapping link text in brackets '[ ]', and then wrapping the URL in parentheses '()'.
+An example of the markdown line for a link would look like this:
+>
+*[My Favorite Site]*
+*(favoritesite.org)*

 [Back to Main Page](README.md)